You are here: Home > What's On > Castle Howard’s 21st Century Renaissance

 Translate Website:

-Castle Howard’s 21st Century Renaissance, opening 25th April
+Castle Howard’s 21st Century Renaissance, now open

 Marvel at a once-in-a-generation transformation

-Book House and Garden tickets
+Book House and Garden tickets and witness the transformation

 Fri 25 Apr 2025 - Sun 02 Nov 2025